 Today I want to give you a quick overview on how to do a decent cold call.
-Now I know there are tons of sales training courses out there but I’m gonna give you our method because, for some reason, I can never seem to find any sales book that comes even close to the one that we use.
+Now I know there are tons of sales training courses out there but I’m going to give you our method because, for some reason, I can never seem to find any sales book out there that comes even close to the method that we use!

 The First Step: Research

 Most people are terrified of doing a sales call, so the first step to make this successful, is to research the company before you even call them.
-You need to know all kinds of things about them like:
+You need to know all kinds of things about them, such as:

 - how long have they been around?

 - what sort of services do they offer?